How Much Does a Truck Bed liner Cost?

 Truck owners who wish to avoid potential damage from drop-in liners will normally choose to get a spray-on liner instead.
 This is a good option for drivers who want a custom fit and are willing to go the extra mile to protect their truck bed.
 However, the cost of these bed liners widely varies depending on your location and the availability of local installers (i.e averages around $800 and can be as high as $1200).

 Spray bedliners require exhaustive preparation of the metal before applying.
 Skipping any part of the extensive preparation process could result in a damaged or unreliable liner.
 Unfortunately, inexperienced or less ethical installers may incorrectly prep or choose to leave out a few steps, favoring speed of service over quality.
-This variability in quality despite the sizeable price point is a concern, especially, considering the more affordable DIY-options that are available.
+This variability in quality despite the sizeable price point is a concern, especially, considering the more affordable DIY-options of spray in bed liner that are available.

 A Better Solution